StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

     and access it on `http://localhost:9200`.

-* To modify the `elasticsearch.yml` configuration file, use the `stackstate.elasticsearch.esConfig` Helm chart value.
+* To modify the `elasticsearch.yml` configuration file, use the Helm chart value `stackstate.elasticsearch.esConfig`.

     For example: